dotnet/designs/accepted/2020/workloads/workloads.md

 The target framework will be used as the primary currency in project files that establish a link to a workload.
 As part of a related effort, [target frameworks are being updated in .NET 5](https://github.com/dotnet/designs/blob/master/accepted/2020/net5/net5.md) to include operating system information.
 This change will enable a direct link to OS-specific workloads.
 For example, a project that targets `net5-android` will need the .NET 5 Android workload (Xamarin.Android).
 A project that multi-targets `net5-android` and `net5-ios` will also need the .NET 5 iOS workload (Xamarin.iOS).

-The set of TFM to workload mappings will be finite, and defined by the workloads.
+The set of TFM to workload mappings defined by the workloads.
 The SDK will carry a copy of this mapping, but will defer to information carried as part of installed workloads when they present newer information.

 ### Acquisition